 Prep a smaller sheet pan with a heavy coat of PAM.

-Melt 2 tablespoons butter in a small bowl in the microwave (about 20 sec).
-Coat both sides of pork chops with melted butter and then a sprinkle of kosher salt and pepper.
+Melt 2 tablespoons of butter in a small bowl in the microwave (about 20 sec).
+Coat both sides of pork with melted butter and then a sprinkle of kosher salt and pepper.

-Add 2 tablespoons brown sugar and remainder of the butter.
+Add 2 tablespoons of brown sugar and the remainder of the butter.
 Stir until evenly coated.